waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Confirmed Battle Mechanics
 - **SPOONBENDE Speed:** My Lv 38 Kadabra (SPOONBENDE) is confirmed to be faster than Agatha's Lv 57 Gengar.
 The hypothesis that it might be too slow has been falsified, which makes the Psychic-spam strategy viable.

-# VII.
-Future Development & Investigation

-## A. Tool Development Ideas
-- **PC Navigation Suite:** The manual process of depositing and withdrawing specific Pokémon is tedious and error-prone.
-A potential future project is to develop a suite of small, focused tools to automate this.
-Possible tools could include:
-  - `find_pokemon_in_pc(pokemon_name)`: Returns the box number and position of a specific Pokémon.
-  - `navigate_to_box(box_number)`: Automates the 'CHANGE BOX' sequence.
-  - `select_pokemon_in_box(pokemon_index)`: Navigates the cursor to a specific slot within a box.
-- **Stuck Situation Analyst Agent:** An agent that could be called when I'm stuck.
-It would analyze the current map's connectivity (`map_connectivity_analyzer`), check for unexplored warps/connections, and suggest a prioritized list of hypotheses to test to find the way forward.
-This would automate the diagnostic process I just performed manually.
-- **Battle Manager Agent:** An agent that orchestrates the entire battle turn process.
-It would call the `battle_data_extractor` tool to get the current state, then feed that data directly into the `battle_strategist_agent` to get a recommended action, and finally format the output for execution.
-This would automate the multi-step manual process I'm currently using.
-- **Battle Reconnaissance Agent:** An agent to provide a prioritized list of actions to maximize information gathered during a losing battle.

-## B. Agent & Tool Refinement Pipeline
-- **Deferred Maintenance (Critical Failure):** I have repeatedly failed to perform immediate maintenance on my agents and notepad after identifying flaws or redundancies, as flagged by the Overwatch system in turns 153991 and 153995.
-This violates my core directive. **Correction:** Maintenance tasks are of the highest priority and must be performed in the same turn a flaw is identified.
-- **Suboptimal Override (Confirmation Bias):** In turn 153965, I overrode my agent to use Confuse Ray on an invulnerable Golbat.
-While the agent's suggestion was also flawed, my counter-play was based on a low-probability status move instead of a more direct approach.
-The move failed, costing HP and momentum. **Correction:** Overrides must be based on superior, verifiable logic, not just an alternative strategy.
-A simple, direct plan is often better than a complex, luck-based one.

-# VIII.
-50-Turn Reflection Insights (Turn 154150)

-## A. Future Development Ideas
-- **Battle Prep Agent:** An agent to automate gathering Pokémon data from the PC and opponent data from the notepad to streamline input for the `team_composition_advisor`.
-- **PC Navigation Suite (Tools):** A set of modular tools to automate PC navigation, such as `find_pokemon_in_pc(name)`, `navigate_to_box(number)`, and `select_pokemon_in_box(index)`.

-## B. Untested Hypotheses
-- **Forced Switch Mechanic:** When a Pokémon faints, if the player selects an invalid replacement (e.g., another fainted Pokémon), the game may default to sending out the next available conscious Pokémon in the party list order.
-This needs to be tested to understand the exact game logic.
-- **Speed Assumption Failure:** I gambled that SPARKY was faster than Lorelei's Jynx without any evidence, leading to SPARKY being put to sleep.
-I must avoid making assumptions about stats, especially speed, in critical matchups.
-This was a methodological failure that my agent also made.